huggingface/huggingface_hub/docs/adding-a-library.md

 - Free model hosting for libraries and their users.
 Custom plans exist for users wishing to keep their models private but keep the ease of use.
-- Built-in file versioning, even with very large files, thanks to a git-based approach
+- Built-in file versioning, even with very large files, thanks to a git-based approach.
-- Hosted inference API for all models publicly available
+- Hosted inference API for all models publicly available.
 - In-browser widgets to play with the uploaded models.

 Thanks to these, we hope to achieve true shareability across the machine learning ecosystem, reproducibility,